SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-2-simple-conditions-exam-problems/overview.md

 # Chapter 3.2.
 Simple Conditions – Exam Problems

-In the previous chapter, we went through the simple conditional statements in C\#, which we can use to execute different actions depending on a given condition.
+In the previous chapter, we went through the simple conditional statements in C#, which we can use to execute different actions depending on a given condition.
+Now we shall solve a few **practical exercises** from SoftUni exams to gain some experience.

+## Simple Conditions – Quick Review

 We mentioned what **the scope** of a variable is, and how to track the execution of our program step by step \(the so-called **debugging**\) as well.
 In this chapter, we will practice working with simple conditions by going through some exam tasks.
 To do this, let's first revise their construction:

 ```csharp
 if (bool expression)